 Once we shed our speciesism, that’s the path that leads to veganism.
 When we look and automatically see members of other species as unique individuals with minds and hopes, thoughts and fears exactly as we do ourselves, harming them becomes unthinkable; participating in and paying for their misery becomes a distressing memory that we are only too glad to leave in our past.

 Look into the faces.
 Look behind their eyes.
-They are not ‘voiceless’, they are talking to us with their eyes and their body language; they are screaming, we’re just not listening.
+They are not ‘voiceless’, they are talking to us with their body language, their eyes are beseeching us; they are screaming, we’re just not listening.
 Be vegan.